maddenp/iotaa/README.md

 2 directories, 5 files
 ```

-Another useful feature is the ability to enter the workflow's task graph at an arbitrary point to obtain only a subset of the assets.
+Another useful feature is the ability to enter the workflow's task graph at an arbitrary point and process a subgraph to obtain only a subset of the assets.
 For example, if we'd like a cup of tea _without_ sugar, we can start with the `steeped_tea` task rather than the higher-level `a_cup_of_tea` task.

 First, let's empty the cup: